AmanKumarSinhaGitHub/React-Js-Full-Course/README.md

 # Resume Builder

-Create a simple static React app for a Resume Builder.
+Assignment 1: Create a simple static React app for a Resume Builder.
 The app should consist of components for Resume, Skills, Education, and Experience, with data provided through a JavaScript object.

 ```js
 const details = {